nios-students/docs/wiki/pr.md

 [Source](https://nios.ac.in/media/documents/notification/yr2024/Exam/PG_2024.pdf)

 Note: **Viva and activities/answering the paper come under the SA/Practical Exam. "pr." is the maximum of practical.
 “Seb Code” is the sebject code of the sebject.
 The marks for submitting file comes under FA marks.
 In 10th  (secondary) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it doesn't matter how you score the marks.
 For a example in sci. and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed Here 'Passing marks' are given for completeness only.
 THIS TABLE applies TO STREAM 1 ONLY**
 - What kind of questions will they ask in viva?
 Basic stuff regarding the subject like full forms,basic terms why did choose this subject etc.
 - Will they ask to Perform activities/experiments?
 Probably not even if they do it would basic stuff.
 - What will come in the writen paper?

-- They will ask any experiments in your lab manual?
+They will ask any experiments in your lab manual

 You have to write the whole thing mostly it's like this ***Write any two from the given four***

-## Instructions/Checklist
+# Instructions/Checklist

 **One or Two day Before the first exam**